 What are the prizes?

 We have lots of cool tech gadgets to give away such as Sphero minis, Makey Makey kits, Raspberry Pi 400 and Divoom Pixel Art.
 We are unable to let pupils pick which prize they would like as the prizes that are sent out depend on the availability of products.

 When will the winners be announced?

-You will find out who has won before the end of November.
-We will contact the teacher associated with the winning entry and send out the prize to them.
+We will contact the teacher associated with the winning entry by the end of December.

 If you have any other questions you can contact us through the firstname.lastname@example.org We cannot wait to see what you all come up with.
 Have fun and happy Halloween 🎃!